tesla3327/michaelnthiessen/src/pages/avoid-mutating-prop-directly/index.md

 Example: Passing a list to child component, computed prop used to display list.
 Button on child reverses list.
 Demonstrates you can transform or pass-through in a computed prop.

+## Trying to communicate with parents
+- props flow down
+- events flow up
+- communicating with parent should be done with events

+Short example of using events (can be taken from another post probably)

 ## Getting tripped up by v-model
 https://stackoverflow.com/questions/42614242/avoid-mutating-a-prop-directly-in-vuejs-2